DDD matters not because of its vocabulary, but because it helps teams see model boundaries before the system gets split into services.

 Business subdomains

-Vlad Khononov starts by asking which parts of the business are truly unique and which should be implemented more simply or bought as products.
+Vlad Khononov starts with a simple question: which parts of the business are truly unique, and which can be implemented more simply or bought.
+The answer decides where engineering time goes.

 Core subdomain